writethedocs/www/docs/conf/na/2016/index.rst

 About
 =====

-Join 400 people for a three-day event to explore the art and science of documentation.
+We invite you to join 400 people for a three-day event to explore the art and science of documentation.
 The conference covers any topic related to documentation in the software industry.
 Past talks have also covered such diverse topics as empathy, the history of math symbols,